 Key summary points are highlighted here to remind the reader of some of the vital points covered in this chapter.

-Organizations of all size utilize some form of work, resource, or project management methodology and tool set.
+Organizations of all sizes utilize some form of work, resource, or PM methodology and tool set.

 Organizations are outgrowing their basic tools, methods, and processes for managing work and resources.
-There will be a need for a more sophisticated project management method and set of tools as the move toward a more mature project management approach becomes increasingly more apparent.
+There will be a need for a more sophisticated PM method and set of tools as organizations move toward a more mature PM approach.

-There are effective ways to use project management tools in both small businesses and large enterprises, from the individual desktop client to the departmental or enterprise server.
+There are effective ways to use PM tools in both small businesses and large enterprises, from the individual desktop client to the departmental or enterprise server.

-The five key factors that can positively impact organizational effectiveness and end-user satisfaction are:
+The five key factors that can positively impact organizational effectiveness and end user satisfaction are:

 1. Scalability